 Take extra care on the roads and do not drive into water of unknown depth and current.

-Road information may also be available by calling Main Roads WA on 138 138 or visiting www.mainroads.wa.gov.au or by contacting your local Shire.
+Road information may also be available by calling Main Roads WA on 138 138 or visiting www.mainroads.wa.gov.au or your local Shire.

 WHAT EMERGENCY SERVICES ARE DOING:

 - Emergency services have answered more than 160 calls for help since 9am yesterday.

 IF YOU NEED ASSISTANCE: